SondagesPro/LS-registerQuick/README.md

 # registerQuick :replace default register system by a quickest way.. #

-If survey have token and register is activated, allow admin user to choose some enabke user to be redirect to the survey with the new token just after registerinh
+If survey have token and register is activated, allow admin user to enable new registered participants to be redirect to the survey with the new token after registering.

 ## Installation